What is configuration data?

 GETTING VISIBILITY OF THE INFRA STACK

 Undoubtedly, DevOps engineers own configuration data for a particular area (Infrastructure for example).
 So, engineers want to have full visibility over an infra stack.
 That is pretty key.
 Especially when something goes wrong and engineers need to know what changed, when it changed and who changed it.
 Clearly that's business critical.
 But interestingly, it’s also incredibly important for engineers to have access to the teams that rely on them or that they impact.

 On the one hand, there are engineers that don't know the impact of their changes.
 And on the other hand, this represents a huge risk to business critical services.
 As a result, business services are vulnerable to issues because another team isn’t aware of who they affect with their decisions to upgrade, or deploy, or remove something.

 Without a doubt, this happens all the time.
-Owners of Infra don’t have full sight on applications or releases that are being run against them.
-Especially in an accelerated development model where time, quality and cost are all big rivals for attention.
-What's more, it's incredibly hard in ‘real life’ situations for engineers to understand a simple question:
+Owners of infrastructure don’t have full sight on applications or releases that are being run against them.
+Especially in an accelerated development models where time, quality and cost are all big rivals for attention.
+What's more, it's incredibly hard in real life situations for engineers to understand a simple question: